alawrence/c_RegRipperModule/README.txt

 a "RegRipper" directory in the output directory specified in the framework system properties.

+This module currently pulls out operating system information and posts it to the blackboard.
+The OS name and version will be available with the base version of RegRipper.
+If you want to get the processor architecture as well place the included RegRipper plugin (processorarchitecture.pl) in the RegRipper plugins directory and update the "system" file in that directory to include "processorarchitecture" as it's own line.

 RESULTS

 The RegRipper output will be located in the location as described in the